ourlifeloop/marketing/src/cms/training-faqs/how-do-i-deactivate-a-resident-and-when-should-we-deactivate-a-resident.md

 ---
-question: ' How do I Deactivate a Resident and when should we Deactivate a Resident?'
+question: ' How do I deactivate a resident and when should we deactivate a resident?'
 answer: >-
   -On the left-hand side within the blue panel, click on the “residents” button.